AmberLBurroughs/hoover/view/README.md

 ## Functionality
 #### Get hoover instructions from an endpoint
-Before the first render of `APP` the application makes a request to an end point for hoover instruction.
+Before the first render of `APP` the application makes a request to an API endpoint to get the hoover instructions.
 The response is then used to update state, triggering a series of events to occur and the hoover interface to be displayed.

 AJAX request for hoover instructions:
 ```